You are here

 While Mozambique’s forest sector stakeholders have recognized that the country has plans and aspirations for a more developed forest sector, a shared agenda is lacking.
 As a result, public resources are wasted, and piecemeal activities are contributing to forest degradation and fragmentation.
 Therefore, there is a need to build consensus on the short and long-term objectives among all stakeholders, including working towards the climate change goals under the Paris Agreement, and the Sustainable Development Goals.

-This activity will consist of two tracks:
+This activity consists of two tracks:

 A technical review and synthesis of literature and information